Doctor of Philosophy in Nursing

 All options are offered online with residency requirements at our Pittsburgh, PA, campus as well as at Trinity College in Dublin, Ireland as part of one study abroad experience.

-The School of Nursing offers both a three-year and a four-year option for pursuing a PhD in Nursing program, allowing you to apply to the program that best fits with your goals and lifestyle.
-The three- and four-year options are identical but differ in intensity and duration.
+The School of Nursing offers both a three-year and a four-year option for pursuing a PhD in Nursing.
+This allows you to apply to the program track that fits best with your goals and lifestyle.
+Although the tracks maintain the same coursework, they differ in their required level of commitment.

 DNP to PhD Program